 5. Why risk buying secondhand?

+What should you know about used pianos?
 You may see a large 132cm secondhand upright piano from a reputable brand at the same price or less than a new 122cm piano.
 These secondhand pianos are often 25 years old or even older.
 Modern pianos are designed to last a long time, however, these pianos may be imported from overseas music schools, where the practice level of students can be more than twelve hours a day, seven days a week.
 The technologies found in modern pianos, such as the carbon fibre parts in Kawai pianos, stay stronger for longer and actually assist players to perform to their maximum skill.
 Purchasing an old secondhand piano can make learning to play well harder and result in poor playing habits that can take years to unlearn.

 Over the years, technology has changed to the point where the string length in a 122cm upright piano is now longer than that of a 35 year old 132cm piano.
 Pianos evolve constantly and Kawai has been in the forefront of many of the changes that make a new Kawai piano an engineering and technical marvel – and a joy to play.
 It also comes with a full Kawai manufacturer’s warranty that gives you peace of mind you won’t get with a secondhand piano purchase.